vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

       # Their values are used as the source of the properties of
       # the action edge type defined in Nebula Graph.
       # If more than one column name is specified, separate them with commas.
-      # fields for the HIVE and nebula.fields for Nebula Graph must
+      # fields for the Hive and nebula.fields for Nebula Graph must
       # have the one-to-one correspondence relationship.
       fields: [actionid, duration, feature0, feature1, feature2, feature3, label]
       nebula.fields: [actionId, duration, feature0, feature1, feature2, feature3, label]